If you can't get outdoors, bring nature inside!

 - Set up a sundial next to the window.
 Teach students to mark the time.

 - Establish a potted herb garden for pleasant indoor smells.
 Rosemary, mint, thyme, basil, and sage grow well indoors.
-If you don't get enough sun, you can install a Grow-light above the planting box.
+If you don't get enough sun, install a Grow-light above the planting box.
 A key to growing herbs indoors is keeping the roots moist by placing pots in a tray filled with rocks and water.

 - Set up an indoor vegetable garden.
 Lettuce grows quickly, and the class can eat it.